Skip to content

 For each hunk mapping:

-1. Review the target commit: Check if the mapping makes sense
+1. Review target commit: Verify mapping makes sense

 3. Check confidence level:

-4. High: Strong evidence this change belongs in the target commit
+4. High: Strong evidence this change belongs in target commit

 6. Low: Uncertain mapping, consider carefully

-7. Approve or reject: Check the box to approve squashing this hunk
+7. Approve or reject: Check box to approve squashing

 Keyboard Navigation